 Stopping Disease in its Tracks

-UNICEF, the world's largest buyer of vaccines, provides immunization for forty percent of the world's children.
+UNICEF, the world's largest buyer of vaccines, provides immunization for forty five percent of the world's children.
 Since 1980, UNICEF has helped quadruple immunization rates for children worldwide.
 Today, infant and childhood vaccination saves up to 3 million children's lives a year.

 Immunization is one of the most cost-effective public health investments.
 In 2011, UNICEF began publishing the price it paid for every vaccine it buys, helping drive down prices.
 UNICEF's tremendous reach gives it a unique ability to negotiate with manufacturers for the lowest possible prices.

 A breakthrough agreement achieved by UNICEF in 2016 will slash the price of the lifesaving pentavalent vaccine for children in the world's poorest countries.